rahlk/rahlk.github.io/_pages/about.md

 + Developed a framework called ConEX to explore high-dimensional configuration space of big-data systems using _ Evolutionary Markov Chain Monte Carlo (EMCMC)_.

-+ Using small workloads as proxies, we show that ConEX can find near optimum configurations for workload that at 100x to 1000x larger.
++ Using small workloads as proxies, we show that ConEX can find near optimum configurations for workloads that are 100x to 1000x larger.

 + ConEX outperforms competing approaches based on random sampling, genetic algorithms (GA), and ML.